OXID-eSales/docker-eshop-sdk/README.md

 * Configure the CLI Interpreter
 * Create a Server configuration and set mapping as source:/var/www/

+### Multiserver configuration

+The SDK contains basic configuration for a load balancing setup using nginx.
+Information for creating such a setup can be found in the [sdk recipes repository](https://github.com/OXID-eSales/docker-eshop-sdk-recipes?tab=readme-ov-file#multiserver-configuration).

 ## Issues and questions

 Feel free to make improvements for the SDK via Pull requests.